Peace I leave you; my peace I give you."

 Love begets peace.
 It is love that gives it life and makes it work.
 This is Christ's peace.
 It was given to us, it was left with us, and being a part of God's love, it lives in us.
 We feel it when we let it be a part of our lives; we feel it when we let it be the source of all our words and deeds.
 We are at peace with ourselves when we remember that we are to love ourselves.
 We are at peace with those around us when we remember that we are to love our neighbors.
 We increase the peace when we understand that the whole of humanity is our neighbor.
 We love our neighbors when we recognize and acknowledge God's light and love in all people.
 We see the light in their eyes.
 As each of us appreciates and celebrates our own unique culture and individuality, we continue to possess the illuminating wisdom and knowledge that we are all one in this light.

 We may not always feel at peace with ourselves or our neighbors or with anything else for that matter.
 This is when we should remind ourselves of the sublime power of God's love.
 We remind ourselves through prayer and quiet thought.
 We become still.
 We breathe.
 God's love always calms us; it lessens our worries and gives us strength.
-It empowers us; we let go, then get going.
+It empowers us; we sit and let go.
+Then we rise and get going.
 We put this love to work by giving it away.
 We share this love with all, beginning with those closest to us and then working our way outward.
-We may be sometimes on and other times off regarding feelings of peace, but God's love is not sometimes; it is forever and it is always at hand.
-And so it is for Christ's peace.
+We may be sometimes on and other times off regarding feelings of peace, but God's love is not sometimes; it is forever, and it is always at hand.
+And so, it is for Christ's peace.
 It is here and it is now, and it wants to be a part of our lives and included in all our moments, in all our thoughts and actions.
-Perhaps we should pursue it.

 The Pursuit of Peace